The Clear Edge

 Every decision you make depletes glucose in your prefrontal cortex, every context switch burns cognitive resources, and every emotional interaction drains willpower reserves.

+Not all work depletes you the same way.
 Here’s what most founders miss: energy depletion isn’t uniform across all activities.

 Energy-draining work: